Imran Khan's party can now easily fit in a rickshaw following defections: PML-N leader Maryam Nawaz - ExBulletin

 Imran Khan’s party can now easily fit in a rickshaw following defections: PML-N leader Maryam Nawaz

-Ousted Prime Minister Imran Khan’s entire party can fit in a rickshaw following large-scale defections from Pakistan’s main opposition party following the May 9 violence, said Maryam Nawaz, the leader of the ruling party, Maryam Nawaz.
-Prime Minister.
+The whole of ousted Imran Khan’s party can fit in a rickshaw following large-scale defections from Pakistan’s main opposition party following the May 9 violence, said party leader Maryam Nawaz in power PML-N, in a jibe at the former prime minister.

-“Today, he is the chairman, general secretary, chief organizer and spokesperson of the party and the sole candidate of his party,” said Maryam, senior vice president of the Pakistan Muslim League Nawaz ( PML-N), during a speech at a youth convention in Shujaabad in Punjab province on Sunday.
+“Today, he is the chairman, general secretary, chief organizer and spokesperson of the party and the sole candidate of his party,” said Maryam, senior vice president of the Pakistan Muslim League Nawaz ( PML-N), Maryam Nawaz during a speech at a youth convention in Punjab province on Sunday.

 Now the entire opposition party can fit in a ‘Qingqi rickshaw’ after defections following the May 9 violence, she said, referring to a type of rickshaw imported to the Pakistan.